Vison-eden/Hongtao-eden/index.md

 ## About Me

-I'm a third-year Ph.D. candidate in the intelligent informatics laboratory, at Kochi University of Technology.
-I have finished my master's degree at Kochi University of Technology while gaining the special student project scholarship for doctral study.
-I aspire to contribute to and advance the understanding of the brain's visual cognition and neural network’s biological explainability.
-I am also interested in AI applications, especially in the medical and biological vision fields.
+I am a Ph.D. graduate from the Intelligent Informatics Laboratory at Kochi University of Technology, where I completed both my master's and doctoral studies under the guidance of Professor Shinichi Yoshida ([profile link](https://www.kochi-tech.ac.jp/profile/en/yoshida-shinichi.html)).
+During my academic journey, I was awarded the Special Scholarship Program (SSP) for doctoral study.

+Before pursuing graduate studies, I earned my bachelor's degree from Zhuhai College of Jilin University, working under the supervision of Professor Yanchun Liang ([profile link](https://ieeexplore.ieee.org/author/37401143200)).

+My research focuses on advancing the understanding of visual cognition in the brain and exploring the biological explainability of neural networks.
+I aim to bridge the gap between artificial intelligence and human cognition, particularly in the areas of medical and biological vision.
+My interests also include applying AI technologies to solve challenges in healthcare and biological sciences.

 ## Research Interests